LePhenix47/Lahouiti_Younes_P3_05112023/README.md

 | POST      | /        | x           | FormData object | { message: string }                                                                                                                                        | Info about the request to add a rental    |
 | PUT       | /        | id (number) | FormData object | { message: string }                                                                                                                                        | Info about the request to modify a rental |

-## Installation Procedure

-1. Clone this repository from GitHub: `git clone https://github.com/LePhenix47/Lahouiti_Younes_P3_05112023 .`

-2. Configure the database in `application.properties`.

-3. Run the application using your IDE or by running `mvn spring-boot:run` in the project directory.

-4. Access the Swagger URL to explore and test the API.

-5. You can also use Postman to test API calls.

-6. Make sure to follow the technical specifications for a successful deployment.

 ## Miscellaneous